 Tattoo removal is not as quick or as fun as getting the tattoo in the first place.
 While 30% of Americans have at least one tattoo, according to the Statistic Brain Research Institute, about 11% of these people will end up seeking removal.
 The majority of those people who have tattoos removed (about 70%) are women.
 Many people have the inaccurate belief that laser tattoo removal is a quick and painless process, but as your dermatologist will tell you, this is not the case.
-Dr. William Cothern of U.S. Dermatology Partners Cultural District in Fort Worth likes to start off his tattoo removal consultations by saying, “Tattoos are much harder to remove than to put on.”
+Dr. William Cothern of U.S. Dermatology Partners Fort Worth Cultural District likes to start off his tattoo removal consultations by saying, “Tattoos are much harder to remove than to put on.”
 He believes in the importance of setting appropriate expectations, so clients know they need to be prepared to partner with him and his team for the long haul.
-Below, we’ll walk through the tattoo removal process with Dr. Cothern to help you build expectations before reaching out to the U.S. Dermatology Partners team near you.
+Below, we’ll walk through the tattoo removal process with Dr. Cothern to help you build expectations and answer how does the tattoo removal process work before reaching out to the U.S. Dermatology Partners team near you.

 How Your Tattoos are Placed Matters